-When I worked for the Pennsylvania SPCA, I witnessed first hand the rampant abuse, neglect and abandonment of our supposed “best friends” on a daily basis.
+When I worked for the Pennsylvania SPCA, I witnessed first hand the rampant abuse, neglect and abandonment of our supposed “best friends” that our Humane Officers had to address on a daily basis.
 Animal shelters are full – approximately 6.5 million companion animals enter U.S. animal shelters nationwide every year.
 For each one adopted there are so many more who are killed, or spend their lives on dark, cold, cement floor prisons – with their only crime that they were no longer wanted.

 Yet we breed, breed, and breed.
 Every year we hear of new fashion breeds, and there’s always someone ready to capitalize on the latest trends and set up a new puppy mill where trauma is rampant and enduring.
 There are dogs who are subject to unimaginable cruelty in the laboratories and product testing facilities.
 We sentence them to a life of hard labor at the racetracks, in the fighting pits and on sled teams.

 So is treating them like royalty the answer?
 Is treating them like children a good way to go?
 When we impose our own values and beliefs on our dogs, concepts such as “sharing”, or “must get along with everybody”, or even so-called “good manners” – we take away their authenticity and their autonomy.
 We dress them up, make them pose constantly for photos to be posted on social media, and live vicariously through them when we use them as status symbols.
 There’s a term in psychology for this – BIRG, Basking In Reflective Glory.
 Does spoiling them justify taking away their dignity?
 Dogs are not children, dogs are dogs.
 Many would much rather play in the mud than have a $200 pedicure.